Ida’s impact from the Gulf Coast to Northeast — by the numbers

 Radar estimates of up to about 17 inches were recorded just west of New Orleans.
 A station eight miles south-southeast of Slidell, La., tallied 15.73 inches, the maximum recorded by a ground station thus far, with 10-inch-plus numbers common in that region.

-As Ida moved toward the northeast, a widespread three to eight inches was reported from northern Maryland through Southern New England.
+As Ida moved toward the Northeast, a widespread three to eight inches of rain was reported from northern Maryland through southern New England.

-Newark picked up 8.44 inches, its wettest day on record, with Central Park in New York City coming in at 7.19 inches, its fifth wettest day.
+Newark picked up 8.44 inches, its wettest day on record, with Central Park in New York City coming in at 7.19 inches, its fifth-wettest day.
 Record-setting rainfall rates of three inches or more in an hour caused devastating flooding.

-The torrents triggered flash flood emergency declarations from south central Pennsylvania to southern New England, including the first-ever issued in New York City.
+The torrents triggered flash-flood emergency declarations from south-central Pennsylvania to southern New England, including the first ever issued in New York City.

-River levels surged due to the deluge.
+River levels surged because of the deluge.
 The Schuylkill River in Philadelphia rose to 16.35 feet, its second-highest level on record.

 930 millibars — Ida central pressure at landfall

 Ida was the rare tropical cyclone that was at its strongest as it came ashore.
-The 930 millibars also ties Ida for the ninth lowest pressure of a landfalling storm in U.S. history.
-Only Katrina was “deeper” at landfall in Louisiana, with 920 millibars pressure, although in that case it was unwinding from peak.
+The 930 millibars also ties Ida for the ninth-lowest pressure of a landfalling storm in U.S. history.
+Only Katrina was “deeper” at landfall in Louisiana, with 920 millibars of pressure, although in that case it was unwinding from peak.

-1.5 million — Customers that lost power
+1.5 million — Customers who lost power

 More than 1 million customers lost power in Louisiana alone, including most of New Orleans.
 A major transmission line was downed across the Mississippi River near the city, with a timetable for fixing it still unclear.
-It’s the second largest power outage in Louisiana since 2000, and could leave some residents without power for weeks in hot weather, which will only increase human suffering and risk.
+It’s the second-largest power outage in Louisiana since 2000, and could leave some residents without power for weeks in hot weather, which will only increase human suffering and risk.

 In Mississippi, roughly 100,000 customers lost power.
-And another quarter of a million lost power in the northeast as Ida’s merciless remnants swept by.
+And another quarter of a million lost power in the Northeast as Ida’s merciless remnants swept by.
 Several other states also saw outages to a lesser extent.

 Tens of billions of dollars — economic damages